 Education about drugs and potential addiction can be one of the greatest tools in preventing drug experimentation.
 Although programs like D.A.R.E. attempt to do this, some children’s issues with authoritative figures can make this information often fall on deaf ears.
 Having a base of personal knowledge about the dangers of drug use can often be much more helpful to a teen when the information comes from someone close to them – especially if addiction runs in their family.

 Ultimately, it is up to parents to ensure that their children are not experimenting with drugs.
 School programs may sometimes be effective, but they are rarely enough.
 Abstinence begins with a strong emotional foundation, and that is built at home.
-Following these tips from the team at Morningside Recovery is a good start to raising a happy, healthy child.
+Following these tips is a good start to raising a happy, healthy child.